The Best Toys For Kids For 2020

 Outfoxed! ($19.99 from Amazon) — For ages five and up, this is a cooperative whodunnit game your whole family can play together.
 If those chickens with magnifying glasses aren't the cutest detectives, eh?

-Bananagrams ($14.99 from Amazon) — If you don't have Bananagrams for your family already, you should.
+Bananagrams ($14.99 from Target) — If you don't have Bananagrams for your family already, you should.
 Consider this the time to stock up on a game that will help them with their vocabulary (heck, it'll help you with yours, too) and bring the whole family in on a game together.

 Sneaky, Snacky Squirrel Game ($15.29 from Amazon) — I love the idea of playing board games as a family, but for younger kids, you have to start with board games that will really draw them in.
 This Sneaky, Snacky Squirrel game isn't just fun to play, it's downright fun to say as well.